cysouw/diathesis/text/c09_adverbials.md

 ### [ N | N ] *los/fest* Natural process {#sec:adverbial-natural-process}

-Intransitive verbs with a resultative preverbial, but without a reflexive pronoun, appear to be extremely rare.
+In contrast to the verbs in the previous section, intransitive verbs with a resultative preverbial without a reflexive pronoun appear to be extremely rare.
 I know of only a few examples describing natural processes, like *rosten* 'to rust' [@next a].
-With this verb, no reflexive pronoun is necessary with a resultative preverbial, like *festrosten* 'to rust into something' [@next b].
+With this verb, no reflexive pronoun is added with a resultative preverbial, like *festrosten* 'to fixate into something by rusting' [@next b].
 This is clearly different from the more common intransitive construction with a reflexive pronoun discussed previously ([@sec:adverbial-intransitive-resultative]).
 The verbs with *fest‑* listed below are typically (but not obligatorily) used with an additional location [@next c].

 ::: ex
 - Die Züge rosten.